Dept. Code: PTS

 Health systems science is a foundational platform and framework for the study and understanding of how care is delivered, how health professionals work together to deliver that care, and how the health system can improve patient care and health care delivery.
 This course specifically focuses on population health and social determinants of health and the impact of structural racism on health.
 The course discusses health promotion models at the individual and community levels.
 The course integrates micro-, meso-, and macro-level barriers and enablers in the provision of healthcare.

-Physical Therapy Majors only.
+Requisite: Physical Therapy Majors Only.

 Components: LEC.